seamusdemora/PiFormulae/AddRealTimeClock.md

 And so perhaps using a RPi in an off-grid system is like [driving square pegs into round holes](https://en.wikipedia.org/wiki/Square_peg_in_a_round_hole) - a Rube Goldberg invention?
 Think about that for a minute while enjoying [this clip]().

+*Sorry - the html iframe doesn't work here...
+I'll look into this soon - in the meantime, the link above will take you off-site to see the video if you're interested.*

 <iframe src="https://commons.wikimedia.org/wiki/File:Something_for_nothing_(1940).ogv?embedplayer=yes" width="384" height="384" frameborder="0" ></iframe>

 ### Step 1: Select a RTC and Integrate It With the RPi